Grant Request Guidelines

 The Application Process

 Eligibility: The Longwood Foundation’s mission is to improve the quality of life in Delaware and the Kennett Square area by catalyzing and strengthening nonprofits to better serve their communities, thereby improving quality of life.
-The Foundation accepts grant requests from nonprofit 501(c)(3) organizations located in and/or benefiting the residents, environment, or culture of the state of Delaware and/or southern Chester County, Pennsylvania (within a four-mile radius of Longwood Gardens.
-Additionally, organizations that have previous applied are asked not to re-approach the Longwood Foundation with a funding request within two years of a previous request, regardless of whether the proposal was approved or declined.
+The Foundation accepts grant requests from nonprofit 501(c)(3) organizations located in and/or benefiting the residents, environment, or culture of the state of Delaware and/or southern Chester County, Pennsylvania (within a four-mile radius of Longwood Gardens).
+Organizations that have previously applied are asked not to re-approach the Longwood Foundation with a funding request within two years of a previous request, regardless of whether the proposal was approved or declined.
 Therefore, if you are not eligible for the spring of 2021 because of a past grant request, please reference your past grant agreement or declination letter to determine when you can return to Longwood for another request.